kiopelani/ruby-hangman/README.md

 # Ruby Hangman

-A command line hangman game that uses Ruby methods as words.
+A command line game where the all the words to guess are common Ruby Methods.

 To play, run the driver.rb file from the command line.